-Under the Atomic Energy Act (AEA), all significant nuclear cooperation22 with other countries requires a peaceful nuclear cooperation agreement.
-23 Section 123 of the AEA specifies that proposed nuclear cooperation agreements are to include the terms, conditions, duration, nature, and scope of cooperation.
+nuclear cooperation agreements are to include the terms, conditions, duration, nature, and scope of cooperation.
 It also requires that any such agreement meet a series of nonproliferation criteria and that the President submit any such agreement to the House Committee on Foreign Affairs and the Senate Committee on Foreign Relations.
-The Department of State is required to provide the President an unclassified Nuclear Non-Proliferation Assessment Statement (NPAS), which the President is to submit to the committees of referral along with the agreement.
+The Department of State is required to provide the President an unclassified Nuclear Proliferation Assessment Statement (NPAS), which the President is to submit to the committees of referral along with the agreement.
 The State Department also is required to provide a classified annex to the NPAS, prepared in consultation with the Director of National Intelligence.
 The NPAS is meant to explain how a proposed agreement would meet the aforementioned nonproliferation criteria.
 The President also must make a written determination "that the performance of the proposed agreement will promote and will not constitute an unreasonable risk to, the common defense and security."
-President Bush issued such a determination November 14, 2008.24
+President Bush issued such a determination November 14, 2008.
+President Obama issued an identical determination May 19, 2009, and submitted the agreement, along with the unclassified NPAS, May 21.
+President Obama also submitted the classified NPAS.

 Under the AEA, Congress has the opportunity to review a 123 agreement for two time periods totaling 90 days of continuous session.
 25 The President must submit the text of the proposed nuclear cooperation agreement, along with required supporting documents (including the unclassified NPAS) to the House Foreign Affairs Committee and the Senate Foreign Relations Committee.
 The President is to consult with the committees "for a period of not less than 30 days of continuous session."
 After this period of consultation, the President is to submit the agreement to Congress, along with the classified annex to the NPAS and a statement of his approval of the agreement and determination that it will not damage the national security interests of the United States.
 This action begins the second period, which spans 60 days of continuous session.
 In practice, the President has submitted the agreement to Congress, along with the unclassified NPAS, its classified annex, and his approval and determination, at the beginning of the full 90day period.
 The 60-day period has been considered as following immediately upon the expiration of the 30-day period.
-If the President has not exempted the agreement from any requirements of Section 123a., it becomes effective at the end of the 60-day period unless, during that time, final session sine die, continuity of session is broken, and the count must start anew when it reconvenes.
+If the President has not exempted the agreement from any requirements of Section 123a., it becomes effective at the end of the 60-day period unless, during that time, Congress adopts a joint resolution disapproving the agreement and the resolution becomes law.
+The proposed agreement with the UAE is not an exempt agreement.